 Lindsey is a tiny village located in the state of Ohio.
 With a population of 455 people and just one neighborhood, Lindsey is the 682nd largest community in Ohio.
-Lindsey has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Lindsey was built prior to World War II, making it one of the older and more historic villages in the country.

-Lindsey is a blue-collar town, with 42.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lindsey is generally considered to be a blue-collar town.
+42.22% of the Lindsey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lindsey is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Lindsey who work in teaching (12.78%), management occupations (8.89%), and office and administrative support (7.22%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lindsey has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lindsey a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small village, Lindsey doesn't have a public transportation system that people use for their commute.
+Lindsey is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lindsey in 2022 was $30,709, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $122,836 for a family of four.
 However, Lindsey contains both very wealthy and poor people as well.